kubernetes/website/content/en/docs/concepts/security/controlling-access.md

 Kubernetes authorization requires that you use common REST attributes to interact with existing organization-wide or cloud-provider-wide access control systems.
 It is important to use REST formatting because these control systems might interact with other APIs besides the Kubernetes API.

 Kubernetes supports multiple authorization modules, such as ABAC mode, RBAC Mode, and Webhook mode.
-When an administrator creates a cluster, they configured the authorization modules that should be used in the API server.
+When an administrator creates a cluster, they configure the authorization modules that should be used in the API server.
 If more than one authorization modules are configured, Kubernetes checks each module, and if any module authorizes the request, then the request can proceed.
 If all of the modules deny the request, then the request is denied (HTTP status code 403).

-To learn more about Kubernetes authorization, including details about creating policies using the supported authorization modules, see [Authorization Overview](/docs/reference/access-authn-authz/authorization/).
+To learn more about Kubernetes authorization, including details about creating policies using the supported authorization modules, see [Authorization](/docs/reference/access-authn-authz/authorization/).

-## Admission Control
+## Admission control

-Admission Control Modules are software modules that can modify or reject requests.
+Admission Control modules are software modules that can modify or reject requests.
-In addition to the attributes available to Authorization Modules, Admission Control Modules can access the contents of the object that is being created or modified.
+In addition to the attributes available to Authorization modules, Admission Control modules can access the contents of the object that is being created or modified.

 Admission controllers act on requests that create, modify, delete, or connect to (proxy) an object.
 Admission controllers do not act on requests that merely read objects.